Frequently Asked Questions

 What will hypnosis feel like?

-If you have ever listened deeply to a guided meditation or rested with your eyes closed after a yoga class, you have entered a state of relaxation that is similar to a hypnotic state.
+If you have ever listened deeply to a guided meditation or rested with your eyes closed after a yoga class, you have entered a state of relaxation similar to hypnosis.
 You will likely feel deeply relaxed and calm during and after the session.
-Some states of hypnosis are gentle, and others will feel like a deeper state of relaxation.
+Some states of hypnosis are gentle, and others feel like a deeper state of relaxation.

 What if I can’t be hypnotised?